At a time when sequels were becoming just another marketing component, VHS Revival recalls a narrative well worth

 The Lethal Weapon series wasn’t entirely necessary, but it was very much welcome for the most part, each of the four instalments offering a fair degree of bang for your buck.
-Many feel the formula lost some of its edge after formerly suicidal Vietnam vet Martin Riggs was domesticated by the welcoming arms of the Murtaugh family.
+Many feel the formula lost some of its edge after the formerly suicidal Vietnam vet Martin Riggs was domesticated by the welcoming arms of the Murtaugh family.
 Part of the original movie’s appeal was the Riggs character as a fabled, largely unknown quantity living on the edge, a ‘lethal weapon’ who could blow at any time.
 That Riggs was dangerous, a character with nothing to lose who was utterly unpredictable and utterly compelling for it.
 Having found a certain degree of peace by the end of the first movie, it would be impossible to recreate that level of unpredictability, but our lead actors were so likeable and convincing in their roles that we longed to see their friendship develop further.
 The plot and the action took a backseat to their burgeoning relationship as new characters were added to the fold.
-Above all else, the Lethal Weapon movies were about friendship.
+Above all else, the Lethal Weapon movies were about togetherness and camaraderie.